Format Power BI Table

 • Text Size: Font size of table values.
 Let me change the text size to 14

 You can use this section to change the table values.
-As you can see from the screenshot below, we changed the Font colors and Back color of the even and odd rows.
+As you can see from the screenshot below, we changed the Font colors and Back colors of the even and odd rows.
 Here, we also changed the Font-family to Cambria and the Text size to 16

-Format Power BI Table 9
+Format Power BI Table 6

-Format Power BI Table 10
+Format Power BI Table 7

-Table Field Formatting
+Step #7: Table Field Formatting

 Use this section to format individual columns in a table.
 For example, you can use this section to assign a completely different color to one column.
 Here, we are selecting the English Product Sub-Category Name.
+For the demo purpose, we only changed the background color to white for this column.

-Format Power BI Table 11
+Format Power BI Table 8

-Format Power BI Table Conditional Formatting
+Step #8: Power BI Table Conditional Formatting

 Use this section to format Metric columns (Numeric) in a table.
 For now, we are selecting the Total Product Cost.
+Selecting any numeric column opens the following window.

 • Minimum: Color at Minimum Total Sales Amount